dib-lab/2020-ibd/docs/main.md

 While this evidence supports the idea that *F. gnavus* is harmful in CD, we see some genes that are more abundant in CD that are beneficial for gut health.
 For example, we find 10 a-L-fucosidases.
 Tryptophan metabolism. ?

-In three pangenomes, we see a higher mean number of genes observed per sample for UC than CD or nonIBD.
-These include *R. timonensis*, *Anaeromassilibacillus*, and *Actulibacter*.
-?

-### No evidence of disease-specific pangenome

-Given that the mean number of proteins observed for most pangenomes in each sample was overwhelming lower for CD and UC, we wanted to know whther there was a disease-specific pangenome for each organism.
-Using count matrices detailing the number of reads that mapped to each gene from each sample, we generated gene accumulation curves.
-We find for most genomes, the majority of genes are observed in CD, UC, and nonIBD, suggesting there is no disease-specific pangenome.
-This in part explains heterogenous study findings in IBD gut microbiome investigations (CITATIONS) and underscores that IBD is a spectrum of diseases characterized by intermittent health and dysbiosis.

-There are notable excpetions to this trend.
-One of 41 pangenome accumulation curves did not saturate for UC, while 10 did not saturate for CD.
-*C. bolteae* does not saturate in UC.
-One hundred seventy-one of 16,822 genes were not observed in UC, many of which had no annotated function.

-Ten of 41 pangenome accumulation curves did not saturate for CD samples.
-On average, 366 genes were unobserved in CD.
-The largest number of unobserved genes was 2,089 in CAG-1024 pangenome.

-### Accessory elements, species abundance, and different strains contribute to disease-specific microbiome

-The lower number of genes observed in individual samples could be driven by lower abundance of the organism in the sample, by fewer strains present in the sample, or fewer accessory elements in the pangenomes of strains that are present.
-Given this, we next sought to understand the source of differences in teh gene content of the gut microbiomes in CD and UC.
-We performed differential abundance analysis between CD and nonIBD and UC and nonIBD for all pangenomes.
-We then searched for the presence of marker genes.
-We reasoned that if we identified no marker genes among differentially abundant genes, accessory elements were responsible for disease-specific signatures.
-Conversely, if we identified marker genes among significantly different genes, then the abudnance of an organism likely differed.
-Lastly, if marker genes were both more and less abundant, different strains were likely present in CD or UC.

-We find almost no marker genes in any pangenome among genes that are more abundant in UC.
-However, we see the presence of marker genes in less abundant genes for three organisms, including *Gemminger formicilis*.
-This indicates that while some organisms are less abundant in UC, differences in non-marker genes, e.g. accessory elements, are a greater source of differentiation.

-Conversely, two pangeomes contained marker genes that were more abundant in CD: *C. bolteae* and *F. gnavus*.
-For *C. bolteae*, 95% of marker genes were detected among more abundant genes, while 23% of marker genes were detected among less abundant genes.
-This suggests that *C. bolteae* is more abundant in CD.
-For *F. gnavus*, 60% of marker genes were detected among more abundant genes, while 68% were detected in less abundant genes.
-This suggests that a different strain of *F. gnavus* is more abundant in CD, which matches previous findings from gut microbiome metagenome investigations [@hall2017].

-For thirty-one of 41 pangenomes, the majority of marker genes were significantly less abundant in CD, indicating that these organisms are less abundant in CD.
-However, for 10 pangenomes, we detect few marker genes in significantly less abundant genes.
-This includes *Prevotella copri*, *Bacteroidees massilensis*, *Bacteroides ovatus*, and two organisms from the genus *Flavonifractor*.
-Differences in these pangenomes are likely attributable to accessory elements.
-**ARE THERE CONFLICTING REPORTS ON THE GOOD/BAD OF THESE ORGS?
-COULD MAKE SENSE IF DRIVEN BY STRAIN VARIATION**

 ### Operons in differentially abundant genes (tmp title)

 Given that all genes detected from the *F. gnavus* inflammatory polysaccharide biosynthetic gene cluster were significantly induced in CD, and that subsets of these sequences were colocated on single contiguous sequences, we reasoned that other biologically meaningful genes were likely to occur in clusters.